astriaai/astria-docs/docs/features/faceid.md

 ## Notes

 1. FaceID can work nicely together with [Face Swap](/docs/features/face-swap) to improve similarity.
+1. Disable Face-Swap in case your prompt is animation style.
+Additionally make sure to select an animated model from the [gallery](https://www.astria.ai/gallery/tunes?title=pixar).
 1. For fast generation use the [LCM schedulers](/docs/features/lcm).
 1. For realistic images, please consider enabling face-correct to improve facial features.